mssola/td/README.md

 your preferred editor will be openned in the directory where all the topics are being stored.
 Your preferred editor is the one set in the `EDITOR` environment variable.
 If this environment variable is not set, then `vi` gets picked.
-Each topic as a file, and the name of the topic is the name of its file.
+Each topic is represented as a file, and the name of the topic is the name of its file.

 Note that you don't have to open the editor to know the topics that you have.
 You can just perform the `list` command for that.